mcalilly/prismic/README.md

 3. Rename the directory and app to your new project name
 4. Make sure you can see the homepage at localhost:3000 with the Prismic sample data and Tailwind styling
 5. Make sure you can create and run database migrations
 6. Create a Heroku app and make sure it can deploy and show the homepage with Prismic data and Tailwind styles in production.
-(You might have to run database migrations on Heroku.)
+You might have to run database migrations on Heroku. (heroku apps:create your-app-name)
 7. As you work on your new project be sure to add anything to this repository that is common and useful to any new projects.

 ## To Do List